Create Your Own Mojito Bar: Perfect for Parties

 A DIY mojito bar is a fun and interactive way to elevate any celebration!
 With fresh ingredients, endless flavor options, and a simple cocktail formula, guests can mix up their refreshing mojitos to suit their taste.

-The best part about having a station where guests can make their own drinks is that it allows the host to sit back and enjoy the party.
-It’s also a fun activity and gives people something to do and talk about.
+The best part about a DIY drink station is that guests can mix their own cocktails while you relax and enjoy the party.
+It’s interactive, fun, and gives everyone something to talk about.

-A Mojito is a Cuban cocktail that contains fresh lime juice, white rum, mint leaves, soda water, and sugar.
-I love this drink because it’s super refreshing and feels like a vacation in a glass.
-The flavors of lime and mint pair so well together, and it’s not overly sweet… unless you want it to be!ย Check out my classic mojito recipe!
+A classic mojito is a Cuban cocktail made with fresh lime juice, white rum, mint, soda water, and sugar.
+It’s crisp, refreshing, and honestly feels like a vacation in a glass.
+I love how the lime and mint balance each other perfectly.
+Plus, it’s not too sweet unless you want it to be.

 Supplies for a mojito bar on a gold bar cart.